Runswick Bay

 White Horse, Sutton Bank

-We went to Sutton Bank the other week to see the white horse; I’ve been to the one in Wiltshire but surprisingly not to this one before.
+I went to Sutton Bank the other week to see the white horse.
+I’ve been to one in Wiltshire but surprisingly not to this one before.
 We parked at the top of the bank and followed the footpath.
-I took some photos of the view and was surprised to see how close we were to the gliders; they were just feet away from the path.
+I took some photos of the view and was surprised to see how close we were to the gliders.
+They were just feet away from the path.
 We watched as the plane took them into the air then let them go to glide on their own – something which I wouldn’t dare to ever do, no matter how good a photo it would make!
-We got to watch them land too and it was quite a bumpy landing for a couple of them.
+We got to watch them land too, and it was quite a bumpy landing for a couple of them.

 Known as the Kilburn White Horse, it is 314 feet long and 228 feet high.
 You can get a better view of the horse from the picnic area at the bottom of the hill.